• Skip to primary navigation

 Instructions

-• Mix the soft butter, farmer cheese, flour, pinch of salt, and one tablespoon of sugar to obtain a dough.
+• Mix the soft butter, farmer cheese, flour, pinch of salt, and sugar to obtain a dough.

 • Wrap in plastic foil and place the dough in the refrigerator to chill for an hour.